etn-ccis/blui-angular-workflows/login-workflow/README.md

 -   **securityStateChanges**: _`Observable<SecurityContext>`_
     -   An observable that emits when the security state changes
 -   **onUserAuthenticated**: _`void`_
-    -   Called when User authenticates; called either in `PxbAuthUIService's` `initiateSecurity` call or after `login` button is pressed and user logs in.
+    -   Should be called when a user authenticates; updates state accordingly.
 -   **onUserNotAuthenticated**: _`Observable<SecurityContext>`_
     -   Should be called when the user is no longer authenticated; updates state accordingly.

 ## PxbAuthUIService